 Every day, Morgridge alumni are changing lives and impacting their communities in practical and profound ways, from addressing some of the world’s most challenging educational problems as change agents to creating opportunities for the next generation of Morgridge learners to augment their classroom learning with practical opportunities to serve in the community.
 As one of our alumni, we hope you’re as excited as we are about the future of the college.
 We encourage you to stay connected with the college in ways that work for you—by sharing how you’re impacting your community as a change agent, mentoring current students and recent graduates, acting as placement and internship coordinators for students to serve and intern in your workplaces, nominating prospective students for admission, and supporting scholarship through contributions to the Annual Fund.
 Our goal is to provide opportunities for you to remain actively engaged long after you have graduated by offering value that impacts your personal and professional life.
 From networking opportunities to career workshops and alumni recognition activities, Morgridge is your home for a lifetime.

 At Morgridge we understand that building vital and ongoing relationships is key to professional success.
 To that end, we offer many services to support your ongoing professional development and advancement in the field, including career workshops, networking events, career coaching and online career resources.
 All our services are free to Morgridge alumni.
+The Share Fair Nation is made up of educators, administrators, parents, community leaders and others with an interest in transforming education beyond the 21st Century and it is coming to the Morgridge College of Education September 27, 2014.

 Pioneer Career Network